-Since 2006, Dr. Valentin von Massow has been working as an Independent Non-Executive Director, based in London.
-His board mandates include companies and organisations in the (renewable) energy, environment and agriculture sectors in India, Germany and UK.
-He serves, among others, on the Board of Crompton Greaves Ltd. (India), as Chairman of ADAS Ltd. (UK) and has been a Trustee of the Worldwide Fund for Nature (WWF) in Germany and UK for many years.
+Since 2006, Dr. Valentin von Massow has been working as an Independent Non-Executive Director.
+His board mandates include companies and organizations in the (renewable) energy, environment and agriculture sectors in India, Germany and UK.
+He serves, among others, on the Board of Crompton Greaves Ltd. (India) and Chairman of the Worldwide Fund for Nature (WWF-D) in Germany and UK for many years.

 Having run a Chartered Accountancy firm for close to a decade after finishing his master's studies, Mr. Pandit decided to venture into information technology consulting and services, thus setting up KPIT with his co-founder in 1990.

 For his commitment to conducting business in an ethical manner and for the value KPIT partnership has brought to Cummins, Mr. Pandit was honoured with the J Irwin Miller Award of Excellence by Cummins.
 He has also been conferred the Rotary Excellence Award, Maharashtra Corporate Excellence (MAXELL) Award and the Samata Award.